kingzamzon/docs/docs/sdk/wallets/quick-start.md

 });
 const messageToSign = siweMessage.prepareMessage();

 // Sign the message and format the authSig const signature = await wallet.signMessage(messageToSign);

 const authSig = {
  sig: signature,
  derivedVia: 'web3.eth.personal.sign',
  signedMessage: messageToSign,
  address: address,
 };

 console.log(authSig);

 // Form the authNeededCallback to create a session with
 // the wallet signature.
 const authNeededCallback = async (params) => {
  const response = await client.signSessionKey({
    statement: params.statement,
    authMethods: [
      {
        authMethodType: 1,
        // use the authSig created above to authenticate
        // allowing the pkp to sign on behalf.
        accessToken: JSON.stringify(authSig),
      },
    ],
    pkpPublicKey: `<your pkp public key>`,
    expiration: params.expiration,
    resources: params.resources,
    chainId: 1,
  });
  return response.authSig;
 };

 // Set resources to allow for signing of any message. const resourceAbilities = [
  {
    resource: new LitActionResource('*'),
    ability: LitAbility.PKPSigning,
  },
 ];
 // Get the session key for the session signing request
 // will be accessed from local storage or created just in time. const sessionKeyPair = client.getSessionKey();

 // Request a session with the callback to sign
 // with an EOA wallet from the custom auth needed callback created above. const sessionSigs = await client.getSessionSigs({
    chain: "ethereum",
    expiration:  new Date(Date.now() + 60_000 * 60).toISOString(),
    resourceAbilityRequests: resourceAbilities,
    authNeededCallback,
 });
-}

-main();
 ```

 ## Mint a PKP and Add Permitted Scopes